Last Updated: 13 February 2025

 A filter coffee machine with a built-in grinder (often called a bean to cup coffee machine) is pretty much the ideal.
 It will always give you the freshest brew and, if you decide to splash out and spend a bit on some artisan coffee beans, you will really be able to taste the difference.
 It really is a treat.
 They cost a little more, but every penny is worth it – and it saves you the cost and hassle of buying a separate grinder, which can easily cost as much as a mid-rate filter coffee machine anyway.

-Built-in coffee grinders can take a little extra time and effort to keep clean, which many of us may not have.
-However, it will give you options.
-Reach for the pre-ground coffee during the week and then grind your own for Saturday mornings and Sunday brunches.
-Why not treat yourself a little?
+Built-in coffee grinders can take a little extra time and effort to keep clean – they’re not quite as convenient.
+However, they will give you options.
+You can reach for the pre-ground coffee during the week and then grind your own for Saturday mornings and Sunday brunches, which can be a real treat.

 Then there is the heating element – does it have one, how well does it work, and is the coffee still nice a few hours after brewing?
 This is perhaps one of the more common complaints with filter coffee machines.
-Realistically, you should be able to make a pot in the afternoon, grab a cup or two, and then be able to keep going for refills until early afternoon, knowing the coffee will be consistently hot.
+Realistically, you should be able to make a pot late morning, grab a cup or two, and then be able to keep going for refills through the afternoon knowing the coffee will be consistently hot.

 Most coffee filter makers will use something like a warming ring.
 Though coffee is generally best served fresh, a good warming ring will keep the coffee in a good state for 2-3 hours, after which it begins to go lukewarm.
-However, it’s common with new health and safety regulations to have an automatic shut-off after 30-60 minutes, which is something to be wary of.
+However, it’s common with new health and safety regulations to have an automatic shut-off after 30-60 minutes, which is something to consider.

 Then you need to ask what type of filter the filter coffee maker has – permanent, paper replaceable, or a mixture thereof?

 As the name suggests, all filter coffee makers need a filter.
 It’s one of their defining features.
-Without it, you will just have a jug full of grains and you would be better off making Turkish coffee and being done with it.
+Without it, you will just have a jug full of grains; you’d be better off making Turkish coffee and being done with it.

 Permanent filters – those built into the machine itself – are generally cheaper and less hassle.
 You don’t need to constantly buy and replace new ones.
 They do a decent enough job, but not great.
 You will still find a few grains slipping through, especially as the machine ages.